 Tips for Success

-- Tutoring -This is for your benefit.
+- Tutoring—This is for your benefit.
 You must show up at your scheduled time and be prepared.
+Click here for more information about LCC's free tutoring services.

-- Have note taking paper ready, if you are using a note taker.
-It is your responsibility to pick up the paper at the Counseling/Advising front counter.
+- If you are using a note taker, have note taking paper ready.
+It is your responsibility to pick up the paper at the Center for Student Access front counter.